Navid-S-B/replicating_git/README.md

-# Replicating Git Using Bash
+# Sheeple -> Replicating Git Using Bash
 This was a school project focusing on the fundamentals and understanding how git works overall.
 Based on the specifications, we had to implement simple git functions such as init, add, commit, log, rm and so on!

 I used a hidden folder to hold the saved code, but I also added rules and conditions where files are not